 While the team at Cedar Manor Hotel go out of their way to make their guests feel comfortable in their rooms, they know that a truly great guest experience goes beyond the bed that they provide.
 Last impressions matter just as much as first ones, and from the moment a guest arrives in your hotel until they make their way back home, you have the opportunity to make their stay memorable by giving them exceptional services.
 From something as simple as providing reliable, high-speed WiFi at no cost, to making sure that your customer service and your restaurant are not just adequate, but exceptional, it’s the details of the stay that will turn a good experience into a great one.

 "Breakfast is often the last time you engage with the guests, so excellent service along with excellent food is critical.
 It’s the memory that goes home with the guest." – Caroline Kaye, Cedar Manor Hotel

 Having a great guest experience is not only essential for your hotel’s success, but it might help you win an award.
 Helen Blower, of Raithwaite Estate, put it best after the Estate became a winner in the 2017 Boutique Hotel Guest Experience Awards: "Winning an award is always wonderful, but even more so when they are based on what people say about their time with us."
-Follow the tips from 2017’s winners and, who knows — you may find yourself a winner in the 2018 Awards!
+Follow the tips from 2017’s winners and, who knows — you may find yourself a winner!